-Settings bound to a variable display a green border.

-Click the button again to unbind a variable or change the variable you want to use.

-You can hover over a bound setting to display information about the binding-for example, the name of the variable.
+Message: Se nd message M ?
+X From: VantageAdmin@telestream.net Settings bound to a variable display a green Address: Click the button again to unbind a variable or Subject: \$ ~ change the variable you want to use.
+Add New Line information about the binding-for example, Message: \$ - X the name of the variable.
+Metadata: Attach Available Metadata (Labels and Tracks) Attachments: Attach Available Attachments Media File: Attach: $\overline{}$ Required Cancel < Previous Next >